-2. How are these arguments (statements/ conjectures/co nclusions) proved or disproved? s) proved or disproved? ions) proved or disproved? -- -- ---
+2. How are the arguments (statements conjecture nclusions) proved or disproved? nese s) proved or disproved? ts/ s/co ions) proved or disproved? disproved ?

 - 1. Look at your answers to the essential question in the above table.
 What do all the answers have in common? - 2.
 How do the answers differ? - 3.
 Complete the following statement and support your answer with the examples from the above problems.